Frampton Comes Alive!

-Frampton Comes Alive! is the first double live album by English rock musician Peter Frampton, released in 1976 by A&M Records.
-It is one of the best-selling live albums.
-"Show Me the Way", "Baby, I Love Your Way", and "Do You Feel Like We Do" were all released as singles; all three reached the Top 15 on the US Billboard Hot 100, and frequently receive significant amount of airplay on classic rock radio stations.
-Following four solo albums with little commercial success, Frampton Comes Alive! was a breakthrough for Frampton.
+Frampton Comes Alive! is a double live album by the English musician and songwriter Peter Frampton, released in 1976 by A&M Records.
+Following four studio albums with little success and sales, Frampton Comes Alive! was a breakthrough for Frampton and is one of the best-selling live albums ever.
+"Show Me the Way", "Baby, I Love Your Way", and "Do You Feel Like We Do" were released as singles; all three reached the top 15 on the US Billboard Hot 100, and frequently receive airplay on classic rock radio stations.

-Released on January 6, 1976, Frampton Comes Alive! debuted on the charts at 191.
-It reached number one on the Billboard 200 the week ending April 10, 1976, eventually spending a total of 10 non-consecutive weeks in the top spot through October.
-It was the best-selling album of 1976, selling over 8 million copies in the US and becoming one of the best-selling live albums to date, with estimated sales of 11 million worldwide.
+Released on 15 January 1976, Frampton Comes Alive! debuted on the charts at No. 191.
+It reached No. 1 on the Billboard 200 the week ending 10 April 1976, spending 10 non-consecutive weeks in the top spot through October.
+It was the best-selling album of 1976 and has sold over 8,000,000 copies in the United States.

 Frampton Comes Alive! was voted "Album of the Year" in a 1976 Rolling Stone readers' poll.
 It stayed on the chart for 97 weeks and was still No. 14 on Billboard's 1977 year-end album chart.
 It was ranked No. 41 on Rolling Stone's "50 Greatest Live Albums of All Time" list.
 Readers of Rolling Stone ranked it No. 3 in a 2012 poll of all-time favourite live albums.

+In 2020, Frampton Comes Alive! was inducted into the Grammy Hall of Fame.